3.2 Propagator#

 Learning Objectives#

-• State the propagator and explain how it evolves wavefunctions.
+• Define the propagator and explain how it evolves wavefunctions and composes over intermediate times.

-• Compute the free-particle propagator and identify the classical action in its phase.
+• Compute the free-particle propagator from a superposition of plane waves and identify its phase as the classical action.

 Project#